klaudiosinani/hyper-pokemon/readme.md

 ### `pokecursor`

-Replace the regular terminal cursor with an animated `.gif` that matches the current pokemon theme!
+Replace the regular terminal cursor with an animated `.gif` that matches the current pokemon theme.

 The assignable values are: